 Vinyasa yoga – 21,125 monthly searches

 Let’s Reflect on Research

 One point to mention about research in general: This is only an indication of the styles that prospective teachers and students research on the Internet.
 We have all seen crowds of students in Vinyasa, Hatha, and Kundalini classes.
 Therefore, the information above is not a clear indication of how many students are going into classes of each style.
 It does give us a ball park figure of what students search for and recognize as popular styles today.

 The numbers don’t lie – hot yoga is the most popular yoga style for searches.
 That said, not everyone gravitates to it.
 Why?
 Well, as a hot yoga instructor, you’ll help your students discover how their bodies react to practicing yoga in uncomfortable heat.
 In fact, most hot yoga sessions take place in heated rooms up to 108 degrees.

 While there isn’t much research supporting the benefits of practicing hot yoga, many practitioners praise its ability to help deepen their stretches.
+In fact, hot yoga practitioners are a passionate bunch.
 It has also become increasingly popular in recent years, making it an obvious choice when selecting a yoga style to teach.
 Just make sure you can handle the heat.
 What kind of yoga should I teach?
 It gets complicated and it’s much deeper than passion.